 While lacking the GTX 1060’s more budget-conscious price tag, this card joins the RTX 20-series pack as the most budget-friendly SKU going.
 And retains enough specialised silicon to grant users entry into this fresh, ray-traced future.
 And that’s ostensibly what separates it from the GTX 1660 Ti – or the fresh-faced RX 5600 XT.

-Or thereabouts.
-With about five Giga Rays per second of RT Core performance residing in the Turing GPU at its core, the RTX 2060 scrapes the absolute minimum rated spec for real-time ray tracing.
+Just about.
+With only five Giga Rays per second of RT Core performance residing in the Turing GPU at its core, the RTX 2060 scrapes the absolute minimum rated spec for real-time ray tracing.
 But with just two games in the DXR arsenal, Nvidia can’t rest on newfangled features alone to sell its latest card.
 No, if it’s to sway swathes of gamers like its Pascal predecessor, it still needs to have both an extensive ray tracing lineup in 2020 and the rasterized gaming chops to appeal to the masses.

 But that shouldn’t be too much of an issue thanks to the cut-down TU106 GPU torn right out from a poor, unsuspecting RTX 2070.
 With 50% more CUDA Cores than the GTX 1060, this fifth-tier card (Super variants notwithstanding – which have since substituted all RTX 20-series cards besides the RTX 2060 and RTX 2080 Ti) has more than enough firepower to make a name for itself, ostensibly taking the reins from the GTX 1070 in its price/performance bracket.

 You need to be able to throw around roughly five billion rays per second for entry-level real-time ray tracing.
 And to hit that magic number and let gamers ascend unto Mt.
 Olympus, Nvidia has had to retain 30 SMs worth of ray tracing silicon from the full-fat TU106 GPU.
 That amounts to 1,920 CUDA Cores, 30 RT Cores, and 240 Tensor Cores.